 Kaskasi II is a 342MW offshore wind power project.
-It is planned in North Sea, Schleswig-Holstein, Germany.
-According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently at the partially active stage.
-It will be developed in multiple phases.
-The project construction is likely to commence in 2021 and is expected to enter into commercial operation in August 2022.
+The project is located in North Sea, Schleswig-Holstein, Germany.
+According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently active.
+It has been developed in a single phase.
+The project construction commenced in 2021 and subsequently entered into commercial operation in December 2022.
 Buy the profile here.

 Description

-The project is being developed by Innogy Kaskasi and is currently owned by RWE Renewables with a stake of 100%.
+The project was developed by Innogy Kaskasi and is currently owned by RWE Renewables with a stake of 100%.

 Development status